a-kuntz/WebRPC/README.md

 ### Build Tools

 WebRPC is build using `cmake`.
-Dependencies are managed by `conan`.
+Dependencies are managed by `conan` and are installed automatically at cmake configure time.
 WebRPC compiles and is tested on the following platforms and compilers:

 | OS            | Compiler           |
 | ------------- | ------------------ |